 Denying the charges

-Sometimes when an athlete is found to have taken a banned substance, he or she admits to the fault but very often they deny ever knowingly having taken a banned substance.
+Sometimes when an athlete is found to have taken a banned substance, he or she admits to the fault but very often WILL deny ever knowingly having taken a banned substance.
 Cynics are unsurprised but often the athletes seem very genuine.

-Elite athletes are not 'normal' people and so reference ranges for physiological substances need to be determined on their peers.
+In terms of physiology, elite athletes are not 'normal' people and so reference ranges for physiological substances need to be determined on their peers.
 A cyclist who may be burning 9,000 calories a day during competition is not a normal subject.
 Sprinters tend to be very muscular and have a low body fat content.
 Fat is important in the metabolism of steroid hormones.
 The people who set such standards are sufficiently well versed in sports medicine and exercise physiology that they set their standards by the normal for the group that they examine.
 Nevertheless, if they say that their reference range will include 99% of all those active athletes who are not taking banned substances, then 1 in 100 will fall outside that range.

 Most top athletes use dietary supplements and the contents of these may not be as vigorously controlled as may be hoped.
 Contaminants that have been identified include a variety of anabolic androgenic steroids including testosterone and nandrolone as well as the pro-hormones of these compounds, ephedrine and caffeine.
 This contamination may be the result of poor manufacturing practice but there is some evidence of deliberate adulteration of products.
 The principle of strict liability that applies in sport means that innocent ingestion of prohibited substances is not an acceptable excuse and athletes testing positive are liable to penalties.
 Although it is undoubtedly the case that some athletes are guilty of deliberate cheating, some positive tests are likely to be the result of inadvertent ingestion of prohibited substances present in otherwise innocuous dietary supplements.